Bushel-of-Lemons/LEMO_Vocabulate/README.md

 ## Citation

-If you use this software in your research, please cite the original paper and the preprint for the paper:
+If you use this software in your research, please cite the original paper that develops the emotion vocabulary technique (Vine et al., 2020) and also the preprint for the current paper for which we developed this python package (Sahi et al., under review)

 ```bib
 @article{vine2020natural,